DarkenedDragon/LabWork/Package/README.md

 2. Run ColorFinder
 ![screenshot 25](https://user-images.githubusercontent.com/24358893/28470281-46cbbf66-6e07-11e7-8b20-b293608e0380.png)

-3. Find the upper and lower bounds of the color
+3. Find the upper and lower bounds of the color.
+Use the left and right arrow keys to rotate through the color ranges, and the up and down arrow keys to move through the pictures in the "Pictures" folder
 <img width="960" alt="screenshot 26" src="https://user-images.githubusercontent.com/24358893/28470280-46cb51ca-6e07-11e7-999a-637814b56c92.png">

 4. Having found the color range, put the images into the “Pictures” folder in TestTube